 Note: The sum of all the angles of the triangle is equal to 180°.

-Formulas of a Triangle
+Properties of Triangle

 In geometry, for every two-dimensional shape, there are always two basic measurements we need to find out, i.e., the area and perimeter of that shape.
 Similarly, the triangle has two basic formulas which help us to determine its area and perimeter.
 Let us discuss the formulas in detail.